Xynous/Oxide-Installer/README.md

 # What is it?

 This project is a simple windows server side application what allows the administator who runs a rust server to manage their server more easily.
-Overall its a small utility tool what offers features such as, mod downloading of oxide, automatic extraction of mod to specific location and a simple file delete which could be used to delte your rust (sav) files on server wipes.
+Overall its a small utility tool what offers features such as, mod downloading of oxide, automatic extraction of mod to specific location and a simple file delete which could be used to delte your rust (sav) files on server wipes and possibly much more.

 # How to install?